 Welcome to my website!

-In addition to my research, I am teaching in the area of cloud computing and serious games and are the current coordinator for the Master in Applied Computer Science at NTNU.
-Prior to my current role, I had been lecturing at the Otago Polytechnic (New Zealand) in the area of systems development and operations (operating systems, system administration, virtualisation).
+In addition to my research, I am teaching in the area of cloud computing and serious games and am the current coordinator for the Master in Applied Computer Science at NTNU.
+Prior to my current role, I was a lecturer at the Otago Polytechnic (New Zealand) in the area of systems development and operations (operating systems, system administration, virtualisation).
 I completed my PhD in the area of Agent-based Modelling, or more specifically, Agent-based Institutional Modelling at the University of Otago (New Zealand).

 This site offers an overview of my research interests, developed concepts, and associated publications (see menu at the top of this page).
 Over time, I will put some more of my software projects online, some of which may be of use to computational social scientists, as well as earlier work in the area of agent-oriented software engineering.

-If not working you can find me swimming, making music and – less frequently since moving to the Nordic climate – diving.
+If not working you can find me swimming, making music and – admittedly less frequently since moving to the Nordic climate – diving.